PyLadiesBerlin/resources/README.md

 If you found an issue on the page or only have a quick suggestion (for example a resource to add), please open a new issue in [our issue list](https://github.com/PyLadiesBerlin/resources/issues).
 Thank you! 👍

-### :smiley: :trophy: Addding resources
+### :smiley: :trophy: Addding resources yourself

-- You can clone this repository and add resources if you do so :heart_eyes:, please submit a Pull Request.
+- You can clone this repository and add resources (ie workshop material) if you do so :heart_eyes:, please submit a Pull Request.
 - How to create a pull request?
 This guide will help you get started: [Opening a pull request](https://opensource.guide/how-to-contribute/#opening-a-pull-request) :heart: